ivansible/wrt-sshtun/README.md

 ## Variables

+    wrt_sshtun_enable: true
+If this flag is false, the role will be skipped.

     wrt_sshtun_ssh_port: 22
 Default SSH port on server to connect to.
 Peers can override it.
 Note: there is no default host name, it must be specified for every peer.